You are here: Home » British Roads FAQ

 Both the "Transport" alphabets (see 3.6.1 What font is used?) and "Motorway Permanent" (see 3.6.2 What is the taller font used on motorway signs?) have been appropriated for use by other countries.
 You can see Transport on non-motorway signs in Spain (in a modified form even heavier than Transport Heavy), all road signs in Iceland and Ireland (both using only Transport Heavy), and some signs in Italy (which also uses a condensed version — the two often appear on the same sign and together look quite unpleasant).
 Malaysia seems to have adopted Transport in recent years.

 Egypt and China both use Transport on road signs for the English translations of place names and instructions, and Greece sometimes uses a Worboys-reminiscent signage system complete with Transport font, but doesn't remain loyal to one particular typeface.

 Ireland and Portugal also use the "Motorway Permanent" alphabet, Ireland on motorways and Portugal on all roads.

-Pre-1963 directional signs were black on white at all times, with direction arrows sticking out of the side or top of the white panel - leading to very odd sign shapes.
-In urban areas they frequently had a coloured backing panel, blue on main roads and yellow on others.
-Older versions were cast with the lettering standing out from the surface; later ones were produced like modern signs, with vinyl overlays on sheet metal.
+Pre-1963 directional signs were black on white at all times, with direction arrows often sticking out of the side or top of the white panel — leading to very odd sign shapes.
+In urban areas they frequently had a coloured backing panel, yellow for main roads and blue for local directions.
+Older versions were cast, with the lettering standing out from the surface; later ones were produced like modern signs, with vinyl overlays on sheet metal.